Legal Team Write To MPs After Undercover Probe Highlights “Incredibly Worrying Discrepancies”

 “We have now written to the Committee calling on it to consider carefully the most recently published media reports, against the evidence provided by Mr Harris and Baroness Vere to the Committee.
 Any review into the safety of ALRs smart motorways ought to take into account all relevant information so that it can be transparent.

 “Claire and many other families affected by incidents on smart motorways remain extremely concerned about their dangers and the alarming findings of this undercover investigation have only intensified those concerns.”
-Helen Smith - Associate Solicitor
+Helen Smith - Senior Associate Solicitor

 Smart motorways: Claire and Jason Mercer's story